Nickel Plate Road: The Van Sweringen era

 The Van Sweringen brothers of Cleveland, Ohio, were the next owners of the Nickel Plate.
 Oris Paxton Van Sweringen and his younger brother Mantis James Van Sweringen were real estate developers who had constructed a rapid transit line from their development at Shaker Heights, Ohio, to downtown Cleveland.
-As early as 1909, the Van Sweringen brothers proposed a stub-end terminal on Public Square in downtown Cleveland.
+As early as 1909, the brothers proposed a stub-end terminal on Public Square in downtown Cleveland.
 The Cleveland interurbans and traction companies were in favor of the new terminal and right-of-ways leading to it.

 The Nickel Plate was the key.
 It traversed Cleveland from east to west, had a high level crossing of the Cuyahoga River Valley, and was adjacent to the proposed terminal.
 The Nickel Plate also provided a natural route to the proposed terminal for the Van Sweringen's rapid transit and the other traction lines.

 Between 1890 and 1913, Cleveland had a fourfold increase in population.
 Civic and political leaders wanted to clean up the city and started many projects.
 One was a desire to consolidate all of Cleveland's railroad stations.
 The Lake Shore and Michigan Southern Railway, Pennsylvania Railroad, and the Big Four Railroad shared a crowded lakefront Union Station.
 The Erie Railroad, Baltimore and Ohio Railroad, Nickel Plate Road, and the Wheeling and Lake Erie Railroad all occupied separate stations on the north bluff of the Cuyahoga River, just south of downtown.
 The city also encouraged the railroads to build grade separation throughout the city.
 The Nickel Plate started a grade separation project on the East Side of Cleveland in 1909 and finished in 1913.
 Cleveland approved a bond issue in 1910 to "depress" the Nickel Plate through the most congested part of the West Side.